AlvarBer/Persimmon/docs/src/introduction.md

 Data Science has seen exponential growth in the market on recent years, with some predictions stating that one million data scientists will be needed by 2018 [@onemillion].
-Bubble or not data scientists find themselves on a golden age, for the Harvard Business Review it is the sexiest job of the 21st century [@sexy].
+Data scientists find themselves on a golden age, for the Harvard Business Review it is the sexiest job of the 21st century [@sexy].
-Despite all the hype, there is a shortage of skilled data scientists, the field is inherently multidisciplinary, as coding, statistics and domain knowledge are required, making the path to mastery long and complex, leading to the so called Unicorn hunts [@unicorn, @hunt].
+Despite all the hype, there is a shortage of skilled data scientists, the field is inherently multidisciplinary, as coding, statistics and domain knowledge are required, making the path to mastery long and complex, leading to the so called Unicorn hunts [@unicorn] and [@hunt].

 Tools such as scikit-learn[^skl], Weka or Tableau provide a very high level access to some of the required tools data scientists require, easing the